RAT+: Train Dense, Infer Sparse -- Recurrence Augmented Attention for Dilated Inference: Appendix

 For the 2.6B-parameter model trained on 100B tokens, we increase the model dimension to 2560 with 28 layers.
 All other hyperparameters are kept the same, except that we use a peak learning rate of $7.0 \times 10^{-4}$ and a global batch size of 640.
 For the 200B-token training setting, the peak learning rate remains $7.0 \times 10^{-4}$ with a global batch size of 768, following the same rule in \citet{deepseek_hp}.

+For the 7.6B-parameter model trained on 100B tokens, we adopt a model dimension of 4096, 32 Transformer layers, and a head dimension of 128.
+All other hyperparameters are kept the same, except that we set the peak learning rate to $6.0 \times 10^{-4}$ and the global batch size to 768.

 \paragraph{RAT+ adapting} The adaptation process uses 1B randomly sampled tokens from the FineWeb-Edu dataset.
-We use the original batch size and a small learning rate, e.g., 2.0e-5.
-In practice, we find that the training loss during adaptation stabilizes within a few hundred million tokens, as shown in Figure~\autoref{fig:adapting_1b}.
-To ensure sufficient adaptation, we use 1B tokens in all experiments.
+In practice, we find that the training loss during adaptation stabilizes within a few hundred million tokens, as shown in \autoref{fig:adapting_1b}.
+To ensure sufficient adaptation, we use 1B tokens in all experiments for safe results.
+We use the original batch size and a reduced learning rate (0.1× of the original).
+We later realize that a smaller learning rate (e.g., $2.0 \times 10^{-5}$) is theoretically more appropriate for the short adaptation, as it better preserves the original checkpoints.
+Since we observe almost no differences in evaluation results, we retain the original results for the 1.5B and 2.6B models.
+For the 7.6B model, we use $2.0 \times 10^{-5}$ as the adaptation learning rate.

 \paragraph{Evaluation} Our evaluation setup largely follows the settings used in RAT, except for the NIAH tasks.
 We construct a dataset of approximately 7M tokens and apply a single-stage SFT before all evaluations.
 Compared to RAT, we sweep SFT for four epochs instead of one, to ensure that all models faithfully follow instructions.